 The majority of spreadsheet users can perform simple functions such as “sum” and “sort.”
 But most users find it difficult to create complex formulas.
 Therefore, an analysis of complex data in Excel requires much more expertise, often requiring an additional hire.
 “The unpleasant truth after teaching thousands of adults how to use Excel is this: … learning Excel can be difficult.
 It will take you months of practice to feel a small growing confidence…,” said an instructor for Your Excel Coach, an online learning program.
 Implementing a BI tool is a much more cost-effective solution.

-Due to Phocas’ intuitive design for non-technical users, each department is empowered with a single view of the truth.
+Due to Phocas’ intuitive design for the everyday user, each department is empowered with a single view of the truth.
 All employees are able to easily analyze your data and build, refine, and share their discoveries with colleagues and department heads.
 CoolDrive's Chief Financial Officer, John Goodrham, spoke about his experience with implementation.
 “We had about three people confident and competent on Cognos.
 We have about 90 people who could use Phocas competently".
 In 30 minutes, you’re taking them from raw beginner to intermediate user.
 It has a really nice interface.

-Spreadsheets can present a big security risk
+Spreadsheets can present a security risk

 While data security on ERP systems is very effective, that security is gone once data is exported to an Excel spreadsheet because spreadsheets do not have the same stringent access controls.
 Even password protected spreadsheets can be compromised by third-party tools available online.
 Spreadsheets are often downloaded onto individual computers and then shared through email which can be easily hacked.
 Because there is not a built-in editing trail, anyone can the edit the spreadsheet’s formulas or other data.
 Spreadsheets can also be freely copied onto unencrypted USB drives and taken off location.
 Unsecured data could cost a business dearly if it somehow wound up in the hands of competitors.
 Because of the ability to share reports and communicate within the software, there is no need to export sensitive data; making a BI tool the most secure solution.